slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Never explain: your friends do not need it, and your enemies will not believe you anyway.' -- Elbert Hubbard*

 <!--
-> *'Tomorrow, you promise yourself, will be different, yet, tomorrow is too often a repetition of today.' -- James T. McKay*

 Codependent no more: How to stop controlling others and start caring for yourself.

 we dont need to like everybody. dot. being nice is not being able to tolerate the other being upset with him. niceness leads to passivity they don't rise to leadership positions. a nice person can't be angry -> then it manifest as depression, anxiety, health problems, passive agressiveness